LLNL/sundials/doc/kinsol/guide/source/Usage/index.rst

    **Return value:**
-      An :c:type:`KINBBDLocalFn` function type should return 0 to indicate success, or non-zero if an error occured.
+      An :c:type:`KINBBDLocalFn` function type should return 0 to indicate success, or non-zero if an error occurred.

    **Notes:**
       This function must assume that all inter-processor communication of data